ansible-cfg/mis_vagrant/Documentation/Customization.md

 default.rb file is the default execution entry point for a given cookbook.
 Beyond that, please refer to other sources better suited for beginning development with chef.

+*Documentation:* Recipies have two built-in documentation files found in the recipe root: metadata.rb and README.md.
+Use these files to provide critical system build data to chef and document the cookbook for maintenance.

+- metadata.rb is used to provide chef with system dependencies, version number, responsible party, licence info, and other system build data.
+- README.md is used to provide the long description of the cookbook and additional instructions and notices.

 # Recipes